GJprocode/NotesApp/README.md

    - Create a new ASP.NET Core Web API project for C# dotnet new webapi -n YourProjectName

- - Navigate into the project directory cd YourProjectName
+ - Navigate into the project
+dotnet new webapi -n YourProjectName
+cd YourProjectName
+dotnet restore
+dotnet clean
+dotnet build
+dotnet run

  - Restore the project's dependencies  specified in the .csproj file dotnet restore